Who would be a central banker these days?

 And, of course, there are plenty of Greek and Irish versions of the financial crisis that jar with the often self-congratulatory narratives that emanate from Brussels and Frankfurt.

 That history could yet come back to haunt whoever is in charge.
-While some lessons have been learned, the Euro area is still very vulnerable: sluggish economic growth and an unwillingness to clean up the banking system could once gain price to be a lethal combination.
+While some lessons have been learned, the euro area is still very vulnerable: sluggish economic growth and an unwillingness to clean up the banking system could be a lethal combination.

 The era of strong, successful, independent central banks should not be taken for granted.
 It’s a recent history: the Bank of England, in existence since 1694, was only made independent in 1997.